TCGV/blog/_posts/2025-04-02-anectodal-evidence-coding-productivity-with-ai.md

 The Workflow in Detail
 ======

+Initially, I reviewed the source code to understand the user flows I needed to change and to locate the image upload entry points.

+After getting familiar with the codebase, I concluded that the project didn’t yet define a method to compress images to JPEG.
+I also found an `ImageExtensions` class that contained several methods for performing operations on images (e.g., Rotate, Resize, Generate thumbnail, etc.), which I decided was the right place to define the new compression method.

-The first step was to check the source code, locate the image upload entry points, and find out whether the project defined a method to compress images to JPEG.
-I concluded that it didn't.
-So, my first prompt to ChatGPT was for it to create one, passing along additional contextual information so that the generated code would be compatible with my project:
+So, in my first prompt to ChatGPT, I asked it to create the compression method, passing along additional contextual information to ensure the generated code would be compatible with my project:

 <div style="padding: 10px;background-color: #f8f8f8;margin: 20px 0;" markdown="1">